camrev/camrev.github.io/_pages/about.md

 Before joining the University of Paris 1, I interned at the International Trade Centre (ITC) in Geneva, working on the non-tariff measures impeding trade in developing countries and as an international consultant in market research in ITC, developing a method assessing export potential value for trade in services.

-I also work as an international consultant for the World Bank on a project assessing the impact of import ban in Sri Lanka, with Ana Fernandes and Devaki Ghose.
+I also worked as an international consultant for the World Bank on a project assessing the impact of import ban in Sri Lanka, with Ana Fernandes and Devaki Ghose.

 My research focuses on how international trade shapes policies, markets and firms.